Skullduggeryism/amazon-PS5-automation/README.md

 To do:
 ---
   * Make the Buy Now click and the Place Order click loop until they're successful - difficult to test
+  * Solve CAPTCHA's less frequently, or only when required

 Notes of caution:
 ---